yarnmengnus/tp/docs/UserGuide.md

   - `done`: This status is set when all objectives of the task are met and no further action is required.
   - `undone`: This status is used for tasks that are still in progress or have not been started.
 It helps in identifying tasks that need attention.

-Note: Status is set as undone by default as soon as a task is added.
+:blue_book: **Note**: Status is set as undone by default as soon as a task is added.
 This parameter is not available to be directly set on the creation of a task.

 <div style="page-break-after: always;"></div>